LiuStan99/TIAGo-Robot-Perception/README.md

 **Important:** People who have followed the course KRR (Knowledge Reasoning and Representation) are likely familiar with Aruco markers, however the detection accuracy proved insufficient.
 Therefore, we have opted to use a different marker detection package by default for this course, see [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros).

-> Ofcourse you are free to explore different marker detection packages, or even detection methods that don't require markers!
+> Of course you are free to explore different marker detection packages, or even detection methods that don't require markers!